ramblingadam/ff7-rebirth-packager/README.md

   FF7 Rebirth
 - Creates a .zip file for easy uploading to Nexus Mods in the timestamped export folder
+- Asks the user if they want to test the mod immediately
   - If the user confirms:
     - The mod files are copied to `GAME_DIR/End/Content/Paks/YourModName_timestamp`
     - If there are any previous version of the current mod name in the game's Paks direcctory, will clean them up from the game's Pak directory first.
       (The timestamped export folders in `MOD_BASE_DIR/your-mod-name` are NOT deleted)
-  - Lanunches the game
+    - Launches the game

 # Requirements